toto/homebridge-airrohr/README.md

 ## Features

 - See air quality (incl. particulates values for PM10 and PM2.5), temperature and humidity in HomeKit and the Home app
+- Get the data from a sensor on your local network
+- Get the data from public senosor on `api.luftdaten.info`
 - _Soon:_ See history for temperature, etc. using the Elgato Eve app

 ## Setup